-Admission with Advanced Standing
+Admission with Transfer Credit

-Master of Education candidates may receive advanced standing for a maximum of two graduate three-credit courses completed prior to the time of application to Nipissing.
-Advanced standing will only be considered for those graduate courses taken within six years of enrolment in the MEd program.
-Requests for advanced standing will be considered only at the time of admission and only for graduate courses completed with a grade of "B" or higher.
-Advanced standing credit will not be given for courses equivalent to a core course within the Master of Education program.
+Master of Education candidates may receive transfer credit for a maximum of two graduate three-credit courses completed prior to the time of application to Nipissing.
+Transfer credit will only be considered for those graduate courses taken within six years of enrolment in the MEd program.
+Requests for transfer credit will be considered only at the time of admission and only for graduate courses completed with a grade of "B" or higher.
+Transfer credit credit will not be given for courses equivalent to a core course within the Master of Education program.